luiscoco/iOS_SwiftUI_XCode_Basic-Tutorial/README.md

 ## 1. Prerequisites

 ### 1.1.
-How to create a Virtual Machine with VirtuaBox for installing Mac iOS
+How to create a Virtual Machine with VirtuaBox for installing Mac Sonoma

-Install macOS in VirtualBox on Windows PC [Intel & AMD]: https://www.youtube.com/watch?v=vQJrM7HqezQ

-After instaling Mac **Big Sur 11** on our VM in Window PC we can upgrade it to Mac **Sonoma 14**

 ## 1.2.
 How to install XCode 15 in Mac